 Controller and electronics

-Sherline provides a Linux PC with the mini-mill.
-All the motor drivers, controllers and power supply unit are housed within the PC cabinet.
+Sherline provides a Linux PC with a mini-mill.
+All the motor drivers, controllers, and power supply units are housed within the PC cabinet.

 A mouse and keyboard are also provided to be used with the PC.
 However, you will have to supply a monitor.

-The LinuxCNC (EMC2) software is used for controlling the machine, which is an open-source software.
+The LinuxCNC (EMC2) software is used for controlling the machine, which is open-source software.

 Using LinuxCNC has an added advantage as it can compensate for the backlash caused by the lead screw drive mechanism on this CNC mill.